top of page

 TeleBACK Clinical Trial

-A multi-center clinical trial to compare the effectiveness of telerehabilitation and in-clinic PT for patients with chronic LBP to demonstrate telerehabilitation will provide noninferior clinical effects to in-clinic PT.
+A multi-center clinical trial to compare the effectiveness of tele-rehabilitation and in-clinic PT for patients with chronic LBP to demonstrate tele-rehabilitation will provide appreciated clinical effects to in-clinic PT sessions.
 The study team will enroll 1,000 patients with chronic LBP who present to primary or specialty care at one of three health systems in Baltimore, Maryland, and Utah.

 Funded by the Patient-Centered Outcomes Research Institute (PCORI).